stuartpb/couchdb-in-a-hurry/README.md

 Document IDs may be any arbitrary string, though the normal convention is to use unhyphenated hexadecimal random UUIDs (this is what PouchDB and CouchDB generate by default).
 Not using random IDs can lead the B-Tree which holds the documents of a database to grow unbalanced.

+Also, note that documents with underscore-prefixed IDs are used for special kinds of document (such as "design documents", the server-side code structure described below, whose IDs begin with `_design/`).

 ## CouchDB's interaction model

 CouchDB works as a node you do create-read-update-delete operations with, that can then do those operations in turn when replicating data to other nodes.
 It does a bit of limited revision tracking to handle conflicts when receiving operations or replicating, which is what lets CouchDB be distributed and fault-tolerant (when two nodes disagree on something, CouchDB marks the conflict by setting a value in the document's `_conflict` field and stores both of the disagreeing histories until you resolve that conflict).